I was on vacation with my fiance. We’re married now. So, things went well.

 If you tell them you can do everything then get ready for them to expect you to do everything.

 - Brand designer

 - And, anything else that comes along

-If I’m asked to do something I know I’m not good I ask myself, “is this something I want to learn?”
+If I’m asked to do something I know I’m not good at OR on a platform I’ve never worked with before I ask myself, “is this something I want to learn?”

 If it is then I’ll let them know I don’t have a lot of experience in that area but I’ve been wanting to learn about it.
 I’m happy to work on it for them BUT I couldn’t guarantee a certain level of quality since I’m new to this type of work.

 All I can say is I will work hard to make sure they’re satisfied.

 I didn’t grovel in my inability.
 I was honest but I spoke in confidence.